GoogleCloudPlatform/cluster-toolkit/docs/videos/healthcare-and-life-sciences/README.md

 1. Upload VMD tarball

    VMD is visualization software used by the remote desktop.
-While the software is free the user must perform a registration before downloading it.
+While the software is free the user must register before downloading it.

    To download the software, complete the registration [here](https://www.ks.uiuc.edu/Development/Download/download.cgi?PackageName=VMD)